 Maria Ramundo, Ph.D., Senior Psychologist

-In otThe saying “don’t go it alone,” speaks volumes in the rehabilitative process.
+In psychology the saying “don’t go it alone,” speaks volumes in the rehabilitative process.
 At Bacharach, psychology for the emotional health of patients is a key component of its team approach to rehabilitation.

 Psychology and the Healing Process

-Bacharach’s Psychology Department has taken the trauma linked with health issues and created a team that specializes in the healing process so patients can be more comfortable and confident.
+Bacharach’s psychologist specializes in the healing process so patients can be more comfortable and confident.
 Dr. Ramundo focuses on helping patients adapt to their new situation.

 “We help them understand that we’re working with them as a team to adapt to the rehab setting and to understand what to expect.”

 Many critical factors come into play after experiencing a stroke including emotional and psychological care.
-Dr. Ramundo and the highly professional team at Bacharach assess each individual and determine if a patient is struggling or coping with their illness.
-The Psychology Department utilizes key psychological therapies to help patients, including:
+Dr. Ramundo assesses each individual to determine if a patient is struggling or coping with their illness.
+She utilizes key psychological therapies to help patients, including:

 “Every patient is different after undergoing a medical condition, but the team at Bacharach is here to help every step of the way.
 Our job is to provide education, information and to empower patients and their families in adjustment to their associated life changes,” says Dr. Ramundo.